 On average, more than 776 people a day died from COVID-19 last week, with deaths rising in Arkansas, Kansas and Virginia.

 After weeks of declining test rates, an average of 812,000 people a day were tested last week.
 The country set a record of testing over 1 million people on Saturday.

-Nationally, 7.5% of diagnostic tests came back positive last week, up from 7% the prior week and 5% two weeks ago, according to a Reuters analysis of data from The COVID Tracking Project, a volunteer-run effort to track the outbreak.
+Nationally, the share of all tests that came back positive for COVID-19 fell for a seventh week to 5.0%, well below a recent peak of nearly 9% in mid-July, according to data from The COVID Tracking Project, a volunteer-run effort to track the outbreak.

-Notes: As testing numbers are not reported in a standardized format nationally, states vary in the way they record testing figures.
+As testing numbers are not reported in a standardized format nationally, states vary in the way they record testing figures.
 Some include all tests performed while others only count the number of individuals tested.
-The COVID-Tracking Project only includes polymerase chain reaction (PCR) tests, which detect current coronavirus infections.
+The COVID Tracking Project only includes polymerase chain reaction (PCR) tests, which detect current coronavirus infections.
 Antibody tests, which may indicate a past exposure to the virus, are excluded from the overall count if they are reported separately.

 A spike observed in deaths in New Jersey and nationally in late June is due to New Jersey including over 1,800 probable deaths from earlier this year.

 Wyoming’s spike in late April is due to the inclusion of probable cases.